The Best SEO Company

 This is a common mistake based on the fear of all the marketers who can penalized in both Panda and Penguin updates.
 However, good backlinks are still extremely important!
 Not only are social media backlinks great for your rankings, but you want the occasional strong backlink from an authority website in your niche or a related niche.
 The anchor text should be a brand or website name instead of a keyword.
 Even a few of these done right can make all the difference.

 The only keyword density you need to know is 2% and do your best to stay there or below.
 Synonyms and related keywords are extremely important, and the old rule of 4-5% is now considered keyword stuffing and a great way to get banned.
 Strategic use of your main keywords in the title and first 200 words are far more important.
+This is especially true in E Commerce SEO.

 The quality of the website copy matters.
 Poorly written articles littered with grammar mistakes and low quality will get penalized.
 Plagiarized content will get you slapped big time.
 Google even has human readers to judge the overall style and quality of website articles and blog posts.
 Good content will push you up the rankings.
 Cheap copy will get you beat (and it only takes one really bad post to drag down an entire blog) down.